 It was my second day surfing Narunui Beach in Raglan.
-The day before I had taken a lesson with Zen and Debs, local pros who liked to pass on their love for surf by teaching eager young learners the ropes.
+The day before I had taken a lesson with Zen and Debs, local pros who liked to pass on their love for surfing by teaching eager young learners the ropes and selling surf gear at their surf shop.
 Under their expert tutelage, my big foam board glided through the crashing whitewater and I popped up on my first wave.
 Stoked.

 Day two was much the same.
 Slightly smaller board, but still foamy and ultra-buoyant.
 Easy to catch little waves cruise to the shore, stumbling back and forth trying to maintain balance, arms akimbo like some spastic toddler on a balance beam.

 Early in my session, I wiped out, and the wave sent my board hurtling towards the shore until my attached leg strap tightened up and bungeed the board back in my direction.
 Like one of those children’s toys with the paddle and the little rubber ball attached with a short elastic string, my giant learner’s surfboard was the paddle and I was the little rubber ball – about to get smashed.